Ko11e/Student-Performance/README.md

 * **Business Requirement 2**: The client aims to predict students' exam scores based on their resources.

-* **Business Requirement 3**: The client wants to predict whether a student will improve their score based on their previous scores.

 -------------

 ## Hypothesis and how to validate?